 We’re used to challenging the rules about what family means.
 Many of us have built lives grounded in chosen family and community, even when those bonds haven’t always been recognized.

-But everyone has the right to choose who they want by their side during a medical emergency or moment of crisis.
+Everyone has the right to choose who they want by their side during a medical emergency or moment of crisis.
+Your Power of Attorney documents protect your wishes and the people you love from confusion and legal barriers.

-Without a plan, the law could give decision-making power to someone who doesn’t reflect your identity, values, or relationships.
+But without a plan, the law could give decision-making power to someone who doesn’t reflect your identity, values, or relationships.

 Advance planning is how you stay in control.
-You get to choose someone you trust to speak for you when it matters most.
-Your Power of Attorney documents protect your wishes.
-They protect the people you love from confusion, conflict, and legal barriers.
+Choose someone you trust to speak for you when it matters most.

 Power of Attorney for Health Care